Legal Services To Achieve The Best Possible Results

 Bucks County Family Based Immigration Lawyer

-There are two types of petitions that may be filed in order to gain Family Based Immigration.
+There are two types of petitions that may be filed in order to gain Family-Based Immigration.
 The first is an immediate relative petition.
-The second is a family based immigration petition for a non-immediate relative.
-The difference is that immediate relatives do not need to wait for a visa to become available, however non immediate relatives may need to wait perhaps for several years.
-The length of the wait depends on the relationship between the petitioner and the relative who seeks to immigrate.
+The second is a family-based immigration petition for a non-immediate relative.
+The difference is that immediate relatives do not need to wait for a visa to become available.
+However, non-immediate relatives may need to wait perhaps for several years.
+The length of the wait depends what kind of relation the petitioner has to the relative seeking to immigrate.

 A United States citizen or lawful permanent resident may also petition for a family member who is not considered by law to be an immediate relative.
 Because these family members are not immediate relatives, the law requires that they wait for a visa to become available before they are eligible to petition for a green card.
-Non immediate relatives include: unmarried sons and daughters (over 21 years of age) of US citizens; spouses, children and unmarried sons and daughters of green card holders; unmarried sons and daughters (over 21 years of age) of green card holders; married sons and daughters of US citizens; and brothers and sisters of adult US citizens.
-The length of time required for a visa to become available depends on the category of relationship between the citizen and the relative who seeks to immigrate.
+Non-immediate relatives include: unmarried sons and daughters (over 21 years of age) of US citizens; spouses, children and unmarried sons and daughters of green card holders; unmarried sons and daughters (over 21 years of age) of green card holders; married sons and daughters of US citizens; and brothers and sisters of adult US citizens.

 This content was written on behalf of Greg Prosmushkin.